bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-01-girl-who-leapt-through-time.md

 Despite its supernatural concept, the narrative of his breakout film _The Girl Who Leapt through Time_ is completely focused on the emotional journey of its main character, Makoto.
 In a more modern take on Yasutaka Tsutsui’s book, Makoto finds herself with the power to (literally) leap back through time – a more active power than the time loop of the 1983 Nobuhiko Obayashi adaptation of the same story.

 Her newfound power may be outlandish, but Hosoda keeps things grounded by focusing on the frivolous desires she uses it for: retaking exams, repeating karaoke for eight hours, saving face in front of her peers.
 All until she decides to use it to help her friends.
 That choice is something that Hosoda is very interested in, empathising with youthful self-centredness and feelings of isolation.
 The self-understanding required to better connect with others is a theme throughout his films.

-Kambole Campbell, bfi.org.uk, 30 July 2020
+**Kambole Campbell, bfi.org.uk, 30 July 2020**

-<![endif]-->
+<br><br>

 **THE GIRL WHO LEAPT THROUGH TIME**
 **(TOKI O KAKERU SHÔJO)**
 _Directed by_: Mamoru Hosoda
 ©: Tokikake Film Partners
 _Production Company_: Kadokawa Shoten